mohitjain/mohitjain/_posts/2013-02-10-graphical-representation-of-my-model-data-charts-in-ruby-on-rails-using-highcharts.md

 One more last thing.
-If you want to see stat counters on graph itself ie:
+If you want to see stat counters on the graph itself ie:

 Change the plot options in javascript code to this:
 ![Graphs for admin panel](/wp-content/uploads/2013/02/chart.png?fit=800,274)